ebumping/CS499Capstone/index.md

 	app.run()
 ```

--Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources
+- Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources

 I would like to return to the `Investments` application first.
 Even beginning with the c++ application, each function and input is explicitly designed to handle vulnerabilities.
 In modern software development, we cannot afford to let security be an afterthought.
 Each stage of the development lifecycle and each version must be designed and tested with security in mind.
 This is illustrated further in the converted java program by utilizing try/catch blocks to handle exceptions.

 In addition, I developed an entire artifact around encrypting/decrypting files.
 Originally, I had a previous encryption related program that I had intended on working with but decided that certain fundamental problems with the design of the original meant that I should rebuild from the ground up.
 I wanted to give the new application more flexibility for the user, as most of the original relied on hardcoded values and did not provide users much independent value.
 In a world with so much sensitive data, we must do our best to protect it.

-###Encrypt.cpp
+### Encrypt.cpp
 ```
 int main()
 {